 Maximum Residual Disinfection Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that addition of a disinfectant allowed in drinking water. tant is necessary for control of microbial contaminants.

-Non-Detects (ND) - Laboratory analysis indicates that the constituent is not present.
+Non-Detects (ND) - Not detected at the reporting Level, RL.